Powers Dry Goods: Stores

 Some former Powers locations are still retail businesses today, and some have since been demolished.
 The store in the Highland Park neighborhood of Saint Paul, Minnesota, was converted to a Carson Pirie Scott store and ultimately razed in 1994.
 The St. Louis Park, Minnesota store in the Knollwood Plaza mall was razed and rebuilt, becoming a Kohl's store.
-Blaine, Minnesota's Northtown Mall location has seen many name changes, and as of 2020 was a Becker Furniture Outlet.
+Blaine, Minnesota's Northtown Mall location has seen many name changes, including a stint as a Herberger's Department Store.
+It later became a Becker Furniture Outlet and in early 2026 an Asian market.
 The Maplewood Mall store has also seen many name changes, and is currently Macy's.
 Eden Prairie Center's Powers location has had many name changes, but it is currently JCPenney listed on the 2020 store closing list.
 The Burnsville location has had many names, but is now split with Dick's Sporting Goods and Gordman's (closing 2020).
 The flagship store in downtown Minneapolis was demolished, and is currently the site of luxury apartments which opened in 2014.